scottrogowski/mongita/README.md

 - [TinyMongo](https://github.com/schapman1974/tinymongo)
 - [MontyDb](https://github.com/davidlatwe/montydb)

-Also worth a mention, the most popular nosql embedded database which does NOT attempt to embed MongoDB is [UnQLite](https://unqlite.org/).
+Also worth a mention, the most popular nosql embedded database which does NOT attempt to implement the MongoDB language is [UnQLite](https://unqlite.org/).